 Australian Scientist Warns of Marine Environment Mass Extinction Event

-Our influence on the climate leading to global warming and the acidification of the oceans, over fishing and other human activities are leading to a mass extinction according to an Australian study.
+Our influence on the climate leading to global warming and the acidification of the oceans, over fishing and other human activities are leading to a sixth mass extinction according to an Australian study.

 Extinction is the complete, global end for a species, mass extinctions are major reductions in the diversity of life and the geological fossil record shows that there have been five major extinction events in the Phanerozoic era (visible life – the last 545 million years).
 In a new paper published in the journal “Science” the fossil record of marine life suggests that this current environmental pressure on the oceans could lead to such dramatic extinctions that the world could take tens of millions of years to recover.

 Sixth Mass Extinction

 Dr John Alroy from Macquarie University in Sydney analysed the fossil record for oceans, dating back to the Cambrian period (over 500 million years), to study how major changes in marine animal groups take place.

 In the Late Ordovician for example, many types of arthropods, molluscs, corals, graptolites and echinoderms became extinct.
 Extinction events are happening all the time, there is a “background” level of extinction and periodically this “background” rate increases.
 However, scientists recognise just five major extinction events in the geological record, the last, and perhaps the most famous being the mass extinction event 66 million years ago that saw the end of the dinosaurs.

 Dr Aloy used an example from the greatest mass extinction event known to science – the Permian mass extinction, that occurred approximately 250 million years ago.
 Species of animals known as lamp shells, which had dominated sea-beds, were suddenly replaced by clams and snails.